vrpperez7/Mod-3-Project/README.md

 - satisfaction_rating = 4 is 'Moderately Satisfied'
 - satisfaction_rating < 4 is 'Unsatisfied'

-This allowed me to make a count for attraction ride categories and further provide insight of customer dissatisfaction. </br>
+This allows me to make a count for attraction ride categories and further provide insight of customer dissatisfaction.
+For example, we can tell which rides are negatively or positively affecting overall satisfaction. </br>
+This can lead to more data in the future regarding reach out to unsatisfied or moderatiley satisfied guests for feedback. </br>

 <img width="289" height="185" alt="Screenshot 2025-08-22 at 3 55 49 PM" src="https://github.com/user-attachments/assets/68f83ab2-9648-4224-99f4-6462bf0c4b49" />

-Utilizing my new column allowed me to see the top 5 most frequently rated were unsatisfied/moderately satisfied.
-Of which, two were the 'Water' category.
+I utilized my new feature to see the top 5 most frequently rated were unsatisfied/moderately satisfied.
+Of which, two were the 'Water' category. </br>
 # __Insights and Recommendations__

 ## Analysis for Operations Director